universam1/iSpindel/docs/FAQ-en.md

 - ***Do I have to tare the iSpindle with weights?***
 It is indispensable to enable the iSpindle functionality!
 Add weights such as nuts, lead balls etc. to the bottom  until the inclination is 25° from the vertical.
 See also example pictures in the documentation.
 Normally about 20g are sufficient. +/- 5° deviations are often still acceptable.
+If you're too close to 30deg, it will be too close to 90 deg at high sg measurements (your starting sg won't be accurate).
+If you're too close to 15deg, it will be too close to 0 deg at low sg measurements (you won't be able to read sg's below .95).

 - ***It doesn't work, I don't see anything***
 The best way to find out what the iSpindle is doing  is to read its log.
 This can be done via a serial monitor like HTerm or Arduino IDE.
 Connect the spindle via Micro USB, then open the £COM Port with the serial monitor above and read it.
 Set baud rate to `115200`.
 It brings light into the dark.